-Celebrated for his trompe-l'oeil imitations of bas-reliefs, Piat Joseph Sauvage was born in Tournai and studied there at the academy.
+Celebrated for his trompe-l'oeil imitations of bas-reliefs, Piat Joseph Sauvage was born in Tournai.
 After training in Antwerp with the grisaille painter Martin Joseph Geeraerts (1707–1791), he exhibited in Paris in 1774 at the Académie de Saint-Luc.
 He was also admitted to the academies of Toulouse (1774) and Lille (1776), and in 1783 became a full member of the Académie Royale de Peinture et de Sculpture.
 Sauvage's painted reliefs—which imitate sculptures in marble, stone, terracotta, and bronze—were prized: he received commissions for the palaces of Versailles (1781–87), Bellevue (1785), Fontainebleau (1785–86), and Compiègne (1785–89).
 With the advent of the Revolution he proclaimed Republican sentiments and commanded a National Guard battalion in 1795.
-He exhibited regularly from 1781 until 1810 and then returned to Tournai, as director of the local academy.
+He exhibited regularly from 1781 onward and then returned to Tournai, as director of the local academy.

 Sauvage exhibited a painting titled The Triumph of Bacchus

 at the Salon of 1781; listed as a relief imitating bronze, it was slightly larger than this work at 20 1/4 x 51 1/8 in.
 (51.6 x 130 cm).
 Here Bacchus, the Roman god of wine, rides a chariot drawn by a panther.
 Long associated with wild religious rites, he carries a staff or thyrsus